|Chance of rainfall within district|

 50% to 75%

 The hemispheric long wave pattern has remained stable in recent weeks.
 There are four main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, Western Australia, the south Pacific, and South America.
+Currently the most significant troughs are near the longitudes of the Indian Ocean, eastern Australia, the south Pacific, and the southeast Pacific.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 3 April to 7 April, 13 April to 17 April, and 23 April to 27 April.
-Rain events originating in the tropics and moving south are possible about 4 April to 8 April, 22 April to 26 April, and 29 April to 3 May.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 22 May to 26 May, 28 May to 1 June, and 4 June to 8 June.
+Rain events originating in the tropics and moving south are possible about 27 May to 31 May, 31 May to 4 June, and 6 June to 10 June.

-Over Western Australia the strongest cold fronts should occur about 4 April to 8 April, 21 April to 25 April, and 25 April to 29 April.
+Over Western Australia the strongest cold fronts should occur about 22 May to 26 May, 26 May to 30 May, and 4 June to 8 June.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.